-Filtranisme (Filterism) is an artistic and philosophical movement founded in Paris in the mid-1980's by Joseph Pace, the poet Pablo Maria Landi and the physiologist, doctor Jean-Marc Mayenga.
+Filtranisme (Filterism) is a philosophical and artistic movement founded in Paris in the mid-1980's by Joseph Pace, the poet Pablo Maria Landi and doctor Jean-Marc Mayenga.

-Interdisciplinary research is one of the most important developments of our time.
-When this research involves the convergence of Art and Science, the relationships between them assume particular importance.
+Interdisciplinary research when is applied to art and everyday life is one of the most important developments of our time.
+When this research involves the convergence of Science and Art, the relationships between them assume particular importance.

-Explaining: "To survive we filter air, water, politics, economics, bad things, beauty or sublime.
+Explaining: "To survive we filter air, water, politics, economics, spirituality, love...
 But our brain does not help us to understand this process and for the most of the time we are unaware of that.
-We need to wake up ourselves for what is really important and works for us, as the primacy of beauty, intelligence and vital force.
+We need to wake up ourselves for what is really important and works for us, as the primacy of spirituality, beauty, intelligence and vital force.
 The fact of filter air, water, food politics or religion, makes filterists of us all in every moment of our lives."